waikato-datamining/video-frame-selector/README.md

                         images) (default: None)
   --output_fps FORMAT   the frames per second to use when generating a video
                         (default: 25)
+  --crop_to_content     whether to crop the frame to the detected content
+                        (default: False)
   --progress INT        every nth frame a progress is being output (in verbose
                         mode) (default: 100)
   --verbose             for more verbose output (default: False)